Based on Your Reading:

 USS Lucid is the last surviving U.S. Navy MSO hull, and it is in the process of being restored as a museum piece.
 USS Hazard remains as the last Admirable-class minesweeper in the U.S.

 The current outlook for present and future minesweepers is bleak.
-During the past decade, the U.S. Navy has dramatically decreased its minesweeper force, leaving only the Avenger-class ships to perform the once highly important duties.
-Consequently, the last minesweeper class may eventually be replaced by new littoral combat ships, which will be supplied with mine countermeasure equipment as a part of their interchangeable mission gear.
+In the past 10 years, the U.S. Navy has reduced its number of minesweepers and now only uses Avenger-class ships for these essential duties.
+Soon, these ships might be replaced by new littoral combat ships that can also help with mine countermeasures as part of their mission gear.